h15200/notes/algorithm.md

 insert Immutable in js, so impossible.
 Must copy first, then append

 string += "3" => this is O(n), NOT O(1)
-so if you have to add something more than 2 times, it is actually better to .split(), make a bunch of constand mutations, and .join()
+so if you have to add something more than 2 times, it is actually better to .split(), make a bunch of constant mutations, and .join()

 ## Graphs